Chapter 2 : Reflections

 Her eyebrows travelled up her forehead in surprise.
 I could literally see her lips part as her jaw subtly dropped open.
 “James Potter?”

 I nodded.
 “I asked him to study with me.
-I can never for the love of me understand why I did!
+I can never for the love of me understand why!
 But I know that I wasn’t angry at him!
 Because inside I knew it wasn’t his fault... it just wasn’t” I swallowed reliving it, “I’ve been thinking back these past two weeks and I couldn’t come up with a single instance that I had been nice to him.
-I’d never even been polite to him.”
+Genuinely nice.
+I’ve never even been much polite to him.”

 Alice smiled sympathetically as my self-repugnance surfaced.

-“Alice, he was so kind to me, I didn’t even deserve it!.
+“Alice, he was so nice to me, I didn’t even deserve it!
 He actually sat through that night reading through Transfiguration notes and doing OWL past papers with me when he could have written that paper blindfolded!”
 The guilt I felt was threatening to overpower me.

 “So that’s a good thing Lil!
-You can both be polite to each other and just bury the hatchet.”
+You can both be polite to each other and just move on.”

 “Oh I wish.
 The next day after Transfiguration, Severus came up to me.
 He gave me this silver medallion I got him from Hogsmeade in third year.
 He said I should have it back because I didn’t want him in my life anymore.
-I refused to take it and he shoved it into my hand and said he didn’t want anything to do with me anymore either.
-I was unnerved and rattled.
-I was barely holding it together and then James!...”
+Cheap of him, I thought.
+Anyway I refused to take it and he shoved it into my hand and just left.
+I was unnerved and upset.
+I was barely holding it together and then James!”
 I stopped.